rixx/books.rixx.de/data/reviews/terry-pratchett/monstrous-regiment/index.md

   rating: 5
 ---

 Monstrous Regiment is not one of the best Discworld books, I'd argue.
-It shows Pratchett's personal politics a bit more than some, and its final character arc is so cheesy it's downright embarassing.
+It shows Pratchett's personal politics more than other books, and its final character arc is so cheesy it's downright embarassing.

 That said, it stands among my five-star books because it was (and possibly is) tremendously important to me and I can't get it out of my head.
-Also, props for accurate depiction of what eastern Europe feels like, sometimes.
+Also, props for accurate depiction of what eastern Europe is like.